openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_flavors.rst

                                is 0 by default.

                                Ephemeral disks offer machine local
-                               disk storage linked to the life cycle of a VM instance.
+                               disk storage linked to the lifecycle
+                               of a VM instance.
 When a VM is terminated, all data on the ephemeral
                                disk is lost.
 Ephemeral disks are not